 # Next Steps

-In the welcome tutorial, we took a look at creating tasks and combining them into flows.
+In the introduction, we took a look at creating tasks and combining them into flows.
 Prefect's functional and imperative APIs make that easy, but the result was a fairly vanilla data pipeline.
-In this tutorial, we're going to explore how Prefect enables advanced mechanisms for overlaying complex business logic on your workflow.
+In this section, we're going to explore how Prefect enables advanced mechanisms for overlaying complex business logic on your workflow.

 So far, we've dealt exclusively with tasks that obey "normal" data pipeline rules: whenever a task succeeds, its downstream dependencies start running.